kensanata/phoebe/README.md

       is one page name (without the `.gmi` extension) per line, with lines separated from each other by a single `\n`
-- `keep` is the directory with all the old revisions of pages in it – if you've only made one change, then it won't exist, yet; and if you don't care about the older revisions, you can delete them; assuming you have a page called `Welcome` and edit it once, you have the current revision as `page/Welcome.gmi`, and the old revision in `keep/Welcome/1.gmi` (the page name turns into a subdirectory and each revision gets an apropriate number)
+- `keep` is the directory with all the old revisions of pages in it – if you've only made one change, then it won't exist; if you don't care about the older revisions, you can delete them; assuming you have a page called `Welcome` and edit it once, you have the current revision as `page/Welcome.gmi`, and the old revision in `keep/Welcome/1.gmi` (the page name turns into a subdirectory and each revision gets an apropriate number)
-- `file` is the directory with all the uploaded files in it – if you haven't uploaded any files, then it won't exist, yet; you must explicitly allow MIME types for upload using the `--wiki_mime_type` option (see _Options_ below)
+- `file` is the directory with all the uploaded files in it – if you haven't uploaded any files, then it won't exist; you must explicitly allow MIME types for upload using the `--wiki_mime_type` option (see _Options_ below)
 - `meta` is the directory with all the meta data for uploaded files in it – there should be a file here for every file in the `file` directory; if you create new files in the `file` directory, you should create a